Krisna-R/shopee_app_review/README.md

 3. I cleaned the data by removing entries that did not match the existing columns and any empty entries.
 4. I performed the second data preparation step, which involved adding positive and negative sentiment based on the score values and categories.
 5. I analyzed the data using Looker Studio (now Data Studio).
+6. I created a brief explanation of the data in the file “PPT_Data_Analysis_Shopee_Reviews.pdf”